Extract

 (g) No such instructions ever reached the Black Watch, perhaps because

-it was absolutely impossible to transmit them m any way Apart, however,
+it was absolutely impossible to transmit them in any way Apart, however,

 from all instructions, one officer of the Black Watch and his surviving